-Unbroken sea views from the stone terrace are just tremendous, making the venue extremely popular for weddings.
+Surely there's no more romantic way to spend an evening than by whisking your date off on a speedboat to the secluded island of Kolocep for dinner.
+Unbroken sea views from the island are just tremendous, making it extremely popular for weddings.
 The food's great too – freshly caught sea bass and sea bream are the highlights of the menu and are presented whole at the table with aplomb.
 Teamed with lashings of Croatian white wine and great sea views, it's not an evening out you're likely to forget in a hurry.

 Island-hopping Dubrovnik-style means clambering onto a boat, stripping down to your swims and sprawling on the deck to soak up the sunshine, while someone else takes you from one stunning location to the next, like you're Jay-Z or something.
 A typical tour of the Elaphiti Islands includes a stop at Kolocep's Blue Caves, which are illuminated inside with an electric, slightly eerie aqua light.
 Get out and swim here (if you can handle the chilly water inside the cove), or get the boat to drop anchor near any of the other Kalamota caves, as they're locally known, on the south side of the island.
 Dock by Sunj beach on Lopud if you want to enjoy the best sandy beach in the region, forest walks and visits to tiny family chapels or sail to Sipan for a quiet stroll among the olive trees.
 If you want to get as far away from other tourists as you can, just ask the boat driver to stop somewhere nice and remote, far out to sea, where you can swim and snorkel your socks off without another holidaymaker in sight.

 Okay, so you won’t beat the crowds by getting on one of these.
 The Old City's port has endless identikit stalls offering glass bottom boat trips and the ethos seems to be a simple one: stack the punters high.
 In their favour, they're quick, at just 45 minutes to an hour, and therefore worth it if you want to squeeze a boat trip into your holiday but don't want to make a day of it.
 The water is remarkably clear around Dubrovnik and there's plenty of marine life so be seen – that said, you’ll see much more if you spend the time snorkelling instead.